Pattern formation in nonlocal Kondo model: Introduction

-Mathematical model proposed by Kondo is a differential equation that describes the concentration of a specific substance in a fish skin.
-Kondo considered the fish surface not as a two dimensional manifold embedded in $\R^3$ but as a bounded and connected subset of plane $\Omega \subset \R^2$.
-Let $u$ denote the concentration of a substance.
-Biologists claim that the substance production rate results from destruction law and cell synthesis law.
-The destruction law states that production rate is negatively impacted by the substance density.
+The mathematical model proposed by Kondo \cite{BR0784129} is a nonlocal differential equation of the form \eqref{eq:ProblemFormulation} where $u = u(x,t)$ describes the concentration of a specific substance in a fish skin, where a fish surface is a bounded and connected subset of plane $\Omega \subset \R^2$.
+In that model, the substance production rate results from destruction law and cell synthesis law.
+The \cl{degradation} law states that production rate is negatively impacted by the substance density.
 Cell synthesis law states that production rate is influenced by the substance distribution over the surface.
-There, the following model is used \begin{nalign} \frac{\partial{u}}{\partial t} = (S-a)u, \end{nalign} where $a>0$ is a constant cell destruction rate and $S$ corresponds to the cell synthesis.
-The cell synthesis is a process of sophisticated cell interactions, dependent on stimulation operator.
-Kondo in his work \cite{BR0784129} claimed that cell influence on neighbours production rate depends only on distance between cells.
-Mathematically cell synthesis is approximated as a convolution with a radial kernel $K$ \begin{nalign} Stim(x,y) = \int\int u(x-\xi, y - \eta) K(\sqrt{\xi^2 + \eta^2}) d\xi d\eta. \end{nalign} To ensure that the cell density will not be divergent to infinity, the cell synthesis follows the saturation law.
-The saturation function is introduced to ensure that the density of a substance is tempered and is given by the following formula \begin{nalign} S = \end{nalign} The saturation formula states that the impact of cell density on a production rate is less then $M$ and cannot be negative.
-In this model function $u$ is bounded by $\frac{M}{a}$.
-This implies that, biologically, the value of $u$ can be interpreted as cell density between $0$ and $\frac{M}{a}$ rather then $0$ and $1$.

-In biological models, the kernel is designed to have positive and negative parts as well.
-This states that cells can increase or decrease the neighbours production rate.
+This phenomenon is described by the differential equation \begin{nalign} \frac{\partial{u}}{\partial t} = S(u)-au, \end{nalign} where $a>0$ is a constant cell \cl{degradation} rate and $S$ corresponds to a cell synthesis.
+A cell synthesis is a process of sophisticated cell interactions, dependent on stimulation operator.
+Kondo claimed that cell influence on neighbours production rate depends only on distance between cells.
+Thus, a cell synthesis is modelled as a convolution with a radial kernel $K$ \begin{nalign} Stim(x,y) = \iint u(x-\xi, y - \eta) K(\sqrt{\xi^2 + \eta^2}) \text{d}\xi \text{d}\eta. \end{nalign} To ensure that the cell density \cl{is bounded}, the cell synthesis follows the saturation law, which in the work by Kondo is given by the following formula \begin{nalign} S = \end{nalign} This saturation function states that the impact of cell density on a production rate is smaller then $M$ and cannot be negative.
+In biological models considered by Kondo, the kernel $K = K(r)$ is designed to have the \cl{both positive and negative part, which means} that cells can either increase or decrease neighbours production rate.
 The positive impact is called activation and negative is called inhibition.
-The type of impact depends on distance.
-Notice that because of the saturation function, the kernel impact on cell production cannot be negative.
-However, the positive impact can be reduced by the negative part of the kernel.
-Numerical simulations exhibit, that without inhibition or activation part no diversified patterns can be achieved in Kondo model, namely dynamic described by it is trivial.